Thumbprint cookies on a plate filled with strawberry jam and Nutella Chocolate

 Thumbprint cookies Ingredients:

-This Thumbprint cookie recipe requires only six ingredients, usually available in any pantry.
+This easy Christmas thumbprint cookies recipe requires simple ingredients, usually available in any pantry.
 It’s easy to make and tastes incredibly smooth!

 • Unsalted butter: The butter should be softened at room temperature but not melted.
 It should still be solid enough to cut through with a knife.